 Savannah Downing is a PhD candidate whose work focuses on feminist rhetorical theories and methodologies.
-Specifically, she is interested in the relationship between rhetorics of health and medicine, public memory, and materiality and how feminist new materialism may be useful in exploring these themes.
+Specifically, she is interested in the relationships between public memory and materiality and how feminist new materialism may be useful in exploring these themes.
 Some of her recent conference presentations highlight these interests:

 Savannah holds BAs from the University of Georgia in English, where she concentrated in multicultural literature and earned an interdisciplinary writing certificate, and Women's Studies.